kbin76/signal-cli-python-api/README.md

 # signal-cli-python-api
 Python library to interact with signal-cli, a commanline client for Signal Messenger.
 The library supports programmatic sending/receiving of messages and attachments to direct recipients and group chats.
+Suitable for making Signal Messenger bots.

 signal-cli is a java application implementing the official Signal Messenger java library, and can be found here: https://github.com/AsamK/signal-cli